 I was just rereading my post on the company guidon when I recalled an incident that elevated my former company commander to almost legendary status.
 Like me, Captain Price came from civilian police to Military Police.
 We’d known each other before the military and became good friends.

 Things had gone south for me.
-When the mine in Questa, in northern New Mexico, shut down, the town pretty much closed.
+When the mine in Questa, New Mexico shut down, the town pretty much closed.
 A lot of us were out of work.
 I was confident that sooner or later I’d get another police job, but a lot of other departments were either laying off, not hiring, or the hiring process was insane.
-In the meantime, unemployment wasn’t paying a lot of bills, and the bank took away everything I owned.
+In the meantime, unemployment wasn’t paying a lot of bills, and the bank was taking away everything I owned.

 I remember walking out of the Reception Company to the parking lot.
 The Reception Company and the MPs shared the lot, and I see this Captain walking to his car.